 Invisible Hand of the Market, The

 Market worship is practical in nature: the believers trade, create value or help set up institutions furthering the market.
 To market philosophers the Tier III societies of NoCoZo are living temples, and making money in accordance with the precepts of free trade is a sacrament.
-It is no wonder why this archailect, despite its remoteness, is one of the most directly worshipped AI gods in known space.
+It is no wonder why this archailect, despite its remoteness, is revered.

 - Free Trade - Text by M. Alan Kazlev